exasol/public-knowledgebase/Database-Features/unmatched-national-characters-in-regular-expressions.md

 Character groups using [[:group:]] notation are Unicode-unaware as well as highly locale-dependant.
 Basically, they only work for the ASCII part of Unicode (characters 0 through 127).

-As EXASolution implements the PCRE syntax for regular expressions, you should use Unicode character classes instead, using \p notation:
+As Exasol implements the PCRE syntax for regular expressions, you should use Unicode character classes instead, using \p notation:

 ```"noformat